reddit/bugs/README.md

 Use Jira at arms length, but keep your PM out of your hair.
 Opinionated way to deal with Jira at the command line.
 (Scripts on top of [jira-cli](https://github.com/ankitpokhrel/jira-cli)).

-Instead of working in the Jira UI, bugs simplifies your life.
-It treats Jira as a backend for managing tasks within Epics.
-Each Epic with a set of tasks that go from TODO -> In Progress -> Complete.
-It lets you create git branches on those Epics, get Epic status, and ensure your Epics in Jira reflect reality so your PM is happy.
+Bugs treats Jira as a backend for managing tasks within Epics.

 ## Create your epics